jkdc/django_rindus_bank/README.md

 # Django Rindus_Bank

-This is a simple CRUD app built with Django and python3 for manage personal accounts.
+This is a simple CRUD app built with Django, python3 and Bootstrap for manage personal accounts.

 ## Project Requisites